Shalom-data/Patient-Health-Lifestyle-Dashboard/README.md

 ## Conclusion

 This dashboard demonstrates that organ damage in this synthetic patient population does not follow a simple, single-factor risk model.
-No individual variable — age, cholesterol, BMI class, smoking status, or family history — shows a strong, clean association with damage outcomes on its own.
-Instead, damage is distributed broadly across the population, with combinations of moderate risk factors — particularly male gender, non-moderate alcohol consumption, and underweight BMI — emerging as the most consistently associated profiles.
+No individual variable; age, cholesterol, BMI class, smoking status, or family history shows a strong, clean association with damage outcomes on its own.
+Instead, damage is distributed broadly across the population, with combinations of moderate risk factors particularly male gender, non-moderate alcohol consumption, and underweight BMI, emerging as the most consistently associated profiles.

 The project showcases end-to-end Power BI development including data cleaning, feature engineering, DAX measure development, multi-page report design, and AI-assisted segment analysis.
 The analytical decisions, including what was excluded from the Key Influencers model and why, are documented to reflect a transparent and defensible approach to the work.